Overview

 Contains Jinja templates for generating system prompts.

-The main workflow in agent.py ties everything together and adds Galileo instrumentation.
+The main workflow in agent.py ties everything together and adds Galileo instrumentation for observability.

 Key Ingredients: